 For something that seems so simple, these are a heck of a lot of ingredients that I can’t even pronounce and certainly don’t want in my body.
 Remember, friends: Our bodies were designed to eat real foods.
 Don’t put yours to the test to see what it does with non-food items and chemicals, like those found listed above.
 Chances are, you won’t like the end results, and in my personal opinion, it just isn’t worth it.

-Lastly, I’m not all about making “less bad” versions of junk food, but I do know of a good, healthy balanced snack with the minty flavor and creamy texture that you might want to be a satisfying alternative to one of these!
-It’s simple: full fat greek yogurt (I prefer the Greek God’s brand in the green container,) with one scoop of the original “mint” flavor of Dynamic Fruits & Greens.
+Lastly, I’m not all about making “less bad” versions of junk food, but I did make a healthy alternative that I like to call a Real Food Shamrock Shake — you can find the recipe and watch me making it on TV here.
+Another nice quick option is mixing full fat greek yogurt with one scoop of the original “mint” flavor of Dynamic Fruits & Greens.
 You’ll get satisfying protein, healthy fat and nutritious carbohydrates (PFC!) along with antioxidants, fiber and probiotics, and NO insane spike and crash in your blood sugar levels.
 This is something I feel a LOT better about putting into my body, and that my friends, is why I no longer indulge in the disgusting, chemical-laden Shamrock Shake.
 Happy Saint Patrick’s Day month, and if you want a few other ideas for green foods to help celebrate the season, click here!